 (41) Employee.
-A person employed by the state and present and future retirees from state employment who meet the eligibility requirements as prescribed by law.
+A person employed by a participating public entity and present and future retirees from the participating public entity who meet the eligibility requirements as prescribed by the participating public entity.

 (42) Employee and dependent participation.
 Participation of an employee and the employee's eligible dependents.
-Any individual eligible for participation as an employee is eligible as a dependent up to the age of twenty-six (26), except as noted in 22 CSR 10-2.020(1)(A)3.
+Any individual eligible for participation as an employee is not eligible as a dependent except as noted in 22 CSR 10-3.030(1)(A)7.

 (43) Employer.
-The state department or agency that employs the eligible employee as defined above.
+The public entity that employs the eligible employee as defined above.